linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 # Calculation of the Change in a Security's Price Using the Duration versus the Time Value of Money Formula

-To see the importance of accounting for the effects of convexity in assessing the impact of large interest rate changes, consider the four-year,  $1,000 face value bond with a 10 percent coupon paid semiannually and an 8 percent rate of return.
-In Table 3-8 we found this bond has a duration of 3.42 years, and its current price is$ 1,067.34.
+To see the importance of accounting for the effects of convexity in assessing the impact of large interest rate changes, consider the four-year,  \$1,000 face value bond with a 10 percent coupon paid semiannually and an 8 percent rate of return.
+In Table 3-8 we found this bond has a duration of 3.42 years, and its current price is\$ 1,067.34.
 We represent this as point A in Figure 3-8.
 If rates rise from 8 percent to 10 percent, the duration model predicts that the bond price will fall by 6.577 percent; that is:

 $$
 \frac {\Delta P}{P} = - 3.42 (0.02 / 1.04) = - 6.577 \%